hungpham01/Hello-World/README.md

 ## Running test via unittest

-To run test via unit test there are various way to run, eelow are a few:
+To run test via unit test there are various way to run, below are a few:

 ```
 python -m unittest discover -v